 [caption id="attachment_100420" align="aligncenter" width="700"]

-Indian girl Geeta, comforted by volunteer of EDHI foundation, Karachi.
-Image courtesy: FB page/Please find Geeta's home[/caption]
+Geeta, being comforted by volunteer of EDHI foundation, Karachi.
+Image courtesy: FB page/Please find Geeta's home.[/caption]

-In a major twist, Geeta, the deaf-mute Indian woman living in Pakistan, who returned home on Monday after both the governments gave final clearances for her journey back, denies that Bihar's Mahto family is her parents.
+Geeta, the deaf-mute Indian woman living in Pakistan, is all set to return home on October 26 after both the governments gave final clearances for her journey back, over a decade after she strayed across the border.

 ALSO READ: Geeta Finds Family In Bihar, To Return Home Soon